Ambulance Emergency Response Optimization in Developing Countries: Travel time analysis

 \subsection{Travel time prediction}

+Using the trip, edge, and sub-trip data, we compare four machine learning approaches for predicting the travel time in seconds between any two nodes (not necessarily adjacent) in the network.
+We use 73 features including the distance on the road network between the given nodes, the day of week, and time of day.
+In addition, for both the origin and destination wards, we include building-type information (e.g., the number of commercial or industrial buildings) and the $27$ demographic features used to predict emergency demand (see~\ref{Apd:DemandEst3}).
+The target is a real number that denotes the travel time in seconds between the two nodes.

 We compared the accuracy of four popular machine learning models: AdaBoost, Random Forest, linear regression with L1-regularization (LASSO), and K-nearest neighbors (KNN).
 For AdaBoost, we optimize the learning rate over $\{0.0001,0.001,0.01,0.1,1\}$ and number of weak learners over $\{100,250,500,750,1000\}$; for Random forest, we optimize the number of trees over $\{100,250,500,750,1000\}$; for LASSO, we optimize the regularization parameter over $\{0.0001,0.001,0.01,0.1,1\}$; for KNN we optimize the number of neighbors over $\{100,250,500,750,1000\}$.
-Each model contained an internal cross-validation procedure for hyperparameter tuning.
 We train our models using repeated $10$-fold cross validation and we repeat the cross validation process $100$ times.
+We used a nested 3-fold cross validation loop on the training set for hyper-parameter tuning.
+In particular, as part of 10-fold cross validation, we partition the data into two sets: set1 and the test set.
+Set1 comprises 90\% of the data, while the test set comprises 10\%.
+We then split set1 into two sets: a training set and a validation set.
+We use 3-fold cross validation on set1 to conduct three training-validation instances and we use the average validation set error to choose our hyperparameters.
+Once the final hyperparameters have been selected, we apply the final model to the test set (that was not used as part of the model selection or fitting process in any way) to estimate generalization.
+We repeat the entire process 100 times to obtain more robust estimates.

 We measure prediction accuracy using root mean squared error (RMSE).
 Once the final hyperparameters are determined, we train the model using all available data to obtain the final predictions of travel time, which are used in our optimization model.
+A previously developed model and two naive approaches serve as a baseline.
+The first naive approach, \emph{Naive S}, predicts a constant equal to the average travel time from the empirical data, and the second, \emph{Naive D}, is a simple linear regression model fit to distance only.
+We also compared our machine learning approaches to the model developed by \cite{Kolesar1975} that we trained using the maximum likelihood methodology proposed by \cite{Budge2010}.
 All experiments were implemented using \texttt{Python 3.5}.
-Figures~\ref{EdgeTest} and \ref{TripTest} display boxplots of the root mean squared error (RMSE) for each of the prediction models tested on edge and trip data, respectively.